Eisenhart--Duval lift for minisuperspace quantum cosmology: Dirac equation in the extended minisuperspace

 where the definition of $x$ and $y$ is the same as in the previous section.

 Probability density is endowed by the square of the norm of the wave function \cite{DHO,KO,SC,YH,HA,RAH}

-since the conservation law $\partial_M(\sqrt{-G} \, \overline{\Psi}\hat{\gamma}^M\Psi)=0$ yields the probability density, where we set $\overline{\Psi}=\Psi^\dagger\hat{\gamma}^1$.
+since the conservation law $\partial_M(\sqrt{-G} \, \overline{\Psi}\hat{\gamma}^M\Psi)=0$ yields the probability density, where we set $\overline{\Psi}=\Psi^\dagger{\gamma}^1$.
 Although further discussion may be needed on the choice of the normalization, it is convenient to define $\mathsf{\Psi}\equiv |2U|^{1/4}a^{3/4}\Psi$ so that

-Now, we compare the solution (\ref{DS1}) of the Dirac-type equation (\ref{DE1}) with the solution (\ref{KGS1}) of the Klein--Gordon-type equation (\ref{KGE1}) in Model 1 with $K>0$.
+Now, we compare the solution (\ref{DS1}) of the Dirac-type equation (\ref{DE1}) with the solution (\ref{KGS1}) of the Klein-Gordon-type equation (\ref{KGE1}) in Model 1 with $K>0$.
 Asymptotics of the modified Bessel function of the second kind with complex order are known to be \cite{Bateman}

 and \cite{Tseng}